Starcounter/Docs/docs/sql.md

 ## Data Definition Language \(DDL\) Queries

+**Note**: Starcounter does not permanently delete dropped tables and columns.
+The dropped tables and columns are hidden from the application and can be permanently removed from the database using the [`star`](star-tool.md#database-management) tool.

 As of right now the following DDL statements are supported:

 ### Create / drop database index